SomMeri/less4j/README.md

 *  `compile(File inputFile)` - compiles a file.
 Import statements are assumed to be relative to that file.
 *  `compile(URL inputFile)` - compiles resource referenced through url.
 It supports all protocols supported by java.lang.URL e.g. http, https, jar, ftp, gopher and mail.
 *  `compile(String lessContent)` - compiles a string.
 Compiler will be unable to load imported files, less @import statements are compiled into css @import statement instead of being processed.
-*  `compile(LessSource inputFile)` - use [`LessSource`](https://github.com/SomMeri/less4j/wiki/Less-Source) interface to fetch imported files.
-It can be used to load less sheets from arbitrary source, for example database, or add non-relative search paths for import statements.
+*  `compile(LessSource inputFile)` - compiler uses [`LessSource`](https://github.com/SomMeri/less4j/wiki/Less-Source) interface to fetch imported files.
+It can be used to load less sheets from arbitrary source, e.g., database or npm.

+Note: A common need is to add non-relative search paths for import statements.
 Search path is a directory with less files we would like to import e.g., functionality similar to less.js --include-path option.
+This is [possible](https://github.com/SomMeri/less4j/wiki/Less-Source) using the last method.

  Each of these method has an additional optional parameter `Configuration options`.
 Additional options allow you to configure generated [source map](https://github.com/SomMeri/less4j/wiki/Source-Maps), add [custom functions](https://github.com/SomMeri/less4j/wiki/Extending-Less-Language) and add [embedded scripting](https://github.com/SomMeri/less4j/wiki/Extending-Less-Language) into to compiler.

 Return object `CompilationResult` has three methods:
 * `getCss` - returns compiled css,